govitia/navitia/readme.md

 - Moved testdata loading & unmarshal testing to `navitia/testutils`, rewriting it in the process to be better
 - API-Break: Changed NewCustom and unexported APIURL and APIKey in Session.
 - Request testing
-- New /coords service (Coords) for finding out an address and associated region ID given coordinates.
+- New /coords method (Coords) for finding out an address and associated region ID given coordinates.
+- New exploration method (Explore) for listing all public transportation objects of a specific type in a region.
+- New places nearby (PlacesNear) method for finding out the places nearby (duh).

 ## Footnotes